Questioning Grades Received on Assignments or Exams

 STEP TWO: Initiating a formal Appeal

-If the matter cannot be settled through STEP 1 the student has the option of proceeding to the Faculty of Social Work Student Appeals Committee.
-(This must be done within 8 weeks of receiving the grade).
-Appeals by students in connection with the application of academic rules and regulations by members of the Faculty are subject to the policies and procedures established by the School of Graduate Studies of the University of Toronto.
+If the matter cannot be settled through STEP 1 the student has the option of proceeding to the Faculty of Social Work Student Appeals Committee, referred by SGS as the Graduate Department Academic Appeals Committee (GDAAC).
+This must be done within 8 weeks of receiving the grade.
+Formal academic appeals by students are subject to the policies and procedures established by the School of Graduate Studies of the University of Toronto.
+In order to initiate an appeal to the Graduate Department Academic Appeals Committee, students must complete a Notice of Appeal Form http://www.sgs.utoronto.ca/Documents/GDAAC+Notice+of+Appeal.pdf.

 The purpose of the Student Appeals Committee is to establish Appeal Panels to receive, hear, and decide on all student appeals in the Faculty.